netgrif/nae-frontend-application-starter/README.md

-# Netgrif Application Engine Backend Starter
+# Netgrif Application Engine Frontend Starter

 This is a frontend starter project for [Netgrif Application Engine](https://github.com/netgrif/components) to display your NAE based application, manage your processes, cases and tasks.